vlymar/vlymar.github.io/_posts/2018-05-26-knowing-ruby-well.md

 Foo.bar #=> 1
 ```

 You probably know `<<` as the shovel operator, useful for inserting objects into arrays (`[1, 2] << 3`).
-Seeing the strange `class << self` notation can be quite confusing, and the jargon associated with it (eigenclass, singleton class, metaclass) can be overwhelming.
+The `class << self` notation and the jargon associated with it (eigenclass, singleton class, metaclass) can be pretty obscure.
 A good starting point is to know that this syntax lets you implement class methods.
 My above example can be rewritten as the slightly more familiar:

 ```ruby
 class Foo